alessiosantocs/alessiosantocs.github.io/pages/projects/captain.md

 Everything works thanks to the 'captain-rails' gem - available on rubygems - ready to be integrated into any rails project.
 It allows developers to instantly track their deployments via Capistrano.
 Such weirds technical names.... never mind :)

+#### Role

+I am the author and engineer behind Captain.
+I wrote it in Ruby on Rails and a little bit of javascript.